Secure your clusters with pass4SymmKey

 pass4SymmKey on a search head cluster, including how to set it post-deployment, see Set a security key for the search head cluster.

-pass4SymmKey when you deploy the indexer cluster, while enabling the master node.
-See Enable the indexer cluster master node.
+pass4SymmKey when you deploy the indexer cluster, while enabling the manager node.
+See Enable the indexer cluster manager node in the Managing Indexers and Clusters of Indexers Manual.

 For more details on setting

-pass4SymmKey on an indexer cluster, see Configure the security key.
+pass4SymmKey on an indexer cluster, see Configure the security key in the Managing Indexers and Clusters of Indexers Manual.

 When you specify

-pass4SymmKey in clear-text for an app directory on a Splunk instance (for example:
+pass4SymmKey in clear-text for an app directory on a Splunk platform instance, for example in the

-Placing a password directly into an app's local directory (for example:
+Placing a password directly into the local directory of an app (for example:

 etc/apps/myapp/local/server.conf), replaces it with the encrypted version.